What are the three new Bilt 2.0 cards?

 Compared 1:1 without rent/mortgage expenses, the Strata Premier is definitely the better card for the same annual fee.
 Not to mention, the Strata Premier has a huge welcome bonus that makes it hard for the Bilt Obsidian to compete with.

-It’s close, but I think the Strata Premier provides more significant short term value with its bonus, whereas the Bilt Obsidian punches above its weight with the incredibly strong 4.33x in grocery or dining.
+It’s close, but I think the Strata Premier provides more significant short term value with its bonus, whereas the Bilt Obsidian punches above its weight with the incredibly strong 4.33x in grocery or dining (via Option 2).
 However, the Strata Premier’s coverage is generally stronger, so the Obsidian needs to be partnered with another card.

 How does the Bilt Palladium compare to the Robinhood Gold card?

-I don’t even think this is a hot take—the Bilt Palladium crushes the Robinhood Gold card.
+I don’t even think this is a hot take—the Bilt Palladium crushes the Robinhood Gold on a pure earnings perspective.

 Bilt Palladium earns 2x on all purchases.
-But, it also earns 4% Bilt Cash on all purchases:
+But, it also earns 4% Bilt Cash on all purchases via Option 2:

 - If you redeem that Bilt Cash against your rent, you earn an additional 1.33x Bilt Points per $1 spent on the card (effectively 3.33x Bilt points on all spend)